This House (Alison Moyet song)

-"This House" is a song by the British singer-songwriter Alison Moyet, which was released in September 1991 as the fourth single from her third studio album, Hoodoo (1991).
+"This House" is a song by the British singer-songwriter Alison Moyet, released on 30 September 1991 as the fourth single from her third studio album, Hoodoo (1991).
 It was written by Moyet and produced by Dave Dix.
 The song reached No. 40 on the UK Singles Chart and also reached the top 40 in the Netherlands, peaking at number 31 on the Dutch Top 40.

 Background

 Having recorded her second studio album Raindancing while living in Los Angeles, Alison Moyet returned to live in England after completing a world tour.
 Moyet's record company, CBS, wanted her to continue producing pop hits but this left the singer feeling artistically compromised and under pressure to deliver.
 During the period after returning to England, Moyet began a songwriting partnership with Pete Glenister, who had been Moyet's guitarist for part of the Raindancing tour.
 Keen to have more artistic freedom, she suggested to CBS that Glenister should produce her.
 Muff Winwood of the label's A&R division granted Moyet permission to record the album she wanted to, with Hoodoo being released in April 1991.

 "This House" had originally been recorded and released as the B-side to Moyet's 1987 non-album single "Love Letters".
 For Hoodoo, the song was re-recorded with Dave Dix as producer.
 On her official website, Moyet has cited the song as one of her favourites from Hoodoo.